HePeng2016/3D_Rotation_Group_Equivariant_Representations/README.md

  V1,V2,V3 are three orignal spherical harmonic tensors.
  W3 is the invariant encoding derived from the W3j product of these three tensors.
  M is the matrix that convert the invariant coding (W3) into the original spherical harmonic tensor (V3).

+      equivalentFeatures.ProductEncode(V1,V2)

+This function will return the invariant coding of tensor product of two spherical harmonic tensors (V1,V2).